medamineBH1/projetDA/README.md

-## Analyse
+##  :bar_chart: Analyse

  * which year and city did the Netherlands win the highest number of medals in its history?
  * visualizing the relationship between the number of athletes countries send to an event and the number of medals they receive.
  * In which sports does the height of an athlete increase their chances of earning a medal?

+## :memo: Conclusion

-## ConclusionThe most successful years for the Netherlands team were
+The most successful years for the Netherlands team were
  * London 2012 with a total of 69 medals
  * Amsterdam 1928 with a total of 51 medals
  * Rio 2016 with a total of 45 medals
+ *
+ The United States and China are the dominating countries in most events